xxsreexx00/FashionHouseTemp/README.md

 ### -Realistic appearance for the 3D models

-In order to give realistic appearance to objects and buidling, realistic material should be created and applyed to the surfaces.
+In order to give realistic appearance to objects and buidlings, realistic material should be created and applyed to the surfaces.

-#### -- Some example for realistic materials are provided that could be found in this folder of the unity project: Assets -> Materials&Textures
+#### -- Some example for realistic materials are placed in this folder of the unity project: Assets -> Materials&Textures

 #### --Links to the tutorials:
 * How to create realistic materials: [Link to the videos](https://www.youtube.com/watch?v=aiTl7B2xTmA)